davegelwan/DocumentationTesting/README.md

-An analysis and design framework for electric quiet propulsion.
+An analysis and design framework

 ## Repo Layout